rust-lang/reference/src/conventions.md

 ## Grammar

-The grammar and lexical productions are described in the [Notation] chapter.
+The grammar and lexical productions are described in the [grammar notation chapter][notation].

 ## Notes